 Mental Versus Physical Addiction

-Addiction is a multi-faceted and complex disease.
-Oftentimes the term “addiction” is oversimplified, but in reality there are many types of addiction that often lay on a spectrum.
+Substance abuse is often a difficult path and physical and psychological addiction can often happen simultaneously.
+It is so imperative for you to be able to recognise and tell the difference between the two that’s where a decent drug rehab program will help.
+Often the term “addiction” is oversimplified, but in reality there are many types of addiction that often lay on a spectrum.
 One of the most important distinctions to make when considering addiction is whether the addiction is physical, psychological or a combination of both.

 Physical addiction happens when your body develops dependency on a substance or drug.
 This dependency means that the cells of your body fail to function without it.
 This failure to function is reflected in withdrawal symptoms including headaches, vomiting or nausea.
 These symptoms are the body’s way of urging the addicted individual to use again to return to a functioning state.

 Physical addiction causes pain that can often only be abated by another dose or another drink.
 Some drugs are said to be less physically addictive than others.
 For instance, ecstasy is less physically addictive for many compared to heroin or meth.
 Physical addiction is often treated through a process of detoxification.

 Detoxification is a slow and gradual process.
 Often, physically addicted individuals cannot stop using cold turkey.
 Houghton House can help addicts create a program that slowly decreases usage so that they don’t feel withdrawal symptoms as strongly.
 Sometimes, other drugs are even used in substitution for stronger drugs.

 Psychological addiction functions more in the mind of the addicted individual.
 Psychological addicts from all walks of life are consumed with thoughts of the next dose, drink or hit.
 Physical addiction is more intertwined with ideas of compulsion and desire.
 It is the feeling of not being able to live without something.